emin-grbo/WWDCLounges/index.md

 [SE-309](https://github.com/apple/swift-evolution/blob/main/proposals/0309-unlock-existential-types-for-all-protocols.md) allows using protocols with associated types as existentials, assumedly including `View`.
 At that point, will there be a difference between a `View` existential and `AnyView` in terms of view identity?

 ### A:
-I :heart:  that proposal!
+I ♥️ that proposal!
 I can’t comment on implementation details, but generally AnyView erases more information than an existential, so the existential would still have the edge.

 ---